solana-foundation/developer-content/content/guides/getstarted/how-to-cpi.md

 ---
 date: Apr 24, 2024
 difficulty: beginner
-title: "How to implement Cross Program Invocations in a Solana program"
+title: "How to CPI in a Solana program"
 description:
-  "Learn to implement Cross Program Invocations (CPI) in Solana programs using the Anchor framework"
+  "Learn how to implement Cross Program Invocations (CPI) in Solana programs using the Anchor framework"
 tags:
   - rust
   - anchor